Pyomo/pyomo/doc/OnlineDocs/contributed_packages/gdpopt.rst

 .. image:: gdpopt_flowchart.png
     :scale: 70%

-An example which includes the modeling approach may be found below.
+An example that includes the modeling approach may be found below.

 .. doctest::
   :skipif: not glpk_available